Roll20/roll20-character-sheets/StarWars5E/README.md

 # Changelog
 ## 2022-03-14
 * Fix for CSS for issue where new sheet tab selectors were covered when Advantage Toggle was on
+* Fix for Hull and Shield Dice calculation that was not including the con or str mod with the first die
 ## 2022-03-11
 ### GLOBAL SHEET CHANGES
 * Temporary Fix for CSS for subcontainers that were having contents extend over themselves vertically in other languages changed height to min-height.